exploratory-io/book/import/odbc.md

 You can quickly import data from your ODBC Database Connection into Exploratory.

-## 1. Set up ODBC Drivers and Data Source Name (DSN)
+## 1. Install ODBC Drivers and Set Up Data Source Name (DSN)

-First, set up ODBC DSN for the database you want to connect Exploratory to.
+First, install ODBC Drivers and set up Data Source Name (DSN) for the database you want to connect Exploratory to.
 Following are instructions to create ODBC DSN for some of the types of databases we verified that they work.

 * [Snowflake](https://exploratory.io/note/2ac8ae888097/How-to-import-data-from-Snowflake-nhP3FTm5ZM) (from Exploratory for Mac/Windows)
 * [Oracle](https://community.exploratory.io/t/connecting-to-oracle-database-through-odbc-from-windows-with-oracle-instance-client/499) (from Exploratory for Windows)